APPENDICES

 ACADIA

-Joseph Prétieux, whose name eventually became Précieux, born in Charente, France, in c1665, married Anne, daughter of François Gautrot, at Port-Royal in c1688.
-Joseph must have been a sailor or a merchant because his son Joseph, fils was born at La Rochelle, France, in c1689.
+Joseph Prétieux, whose name eventually became Précieux, born in Charente, France, in c1665, married Anne Gautrot probably at La Rochelle in c1688; Anne evidently was not kin to the Gautrots of Acadia.
+Their son Joseph, fils was born at La Rochelle in c1689.
 A daughter, Anne, born in c1691, was their only other child.
-Back in Acadia, Joseph, père and his family settled at Minas, where they were counted in the census of 1693, the year that Joseph, père died.
-Daughter Anne bore an illegitimate son named Jacques in June 1708 and two years later married Pierre Lalande, alias Blaise des Brousses dit Bonapetit, at Port-Royal.
+After coming to Acadia soon after the birth of their children, Joseph, père and his family settled at Minas, where they were counted in the census of 1693.
+Joseph, père died perhaps soon after the census.
+Daughter Anne bore an illegitimate son named Jacques in June 1708 and two years later married Pierre, fils, alias Blaise des Brousses dit Bonapetit, son of Pierre Lalande and Marie Labonne, at Port-Royal.

 LE GRAND DÉRANGEMENT